HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 A transaction in the account-based model is an instruction for how to transition two or more accounts to the next state, the actual transition is then executed by the nodes.
 Because the final state is not specified in the transaction, the resulting transaction size in the account model is a lot smaller than in the UTXO model.

-Need to store all accounts states

-The state of an account is not stored on the blockchain in Ethereum, it is computed and stored in a local database on the node. (?)
+The balance, or state, of accounts in Ethereum is not stored on the blockchain but computed and stored in a local database on the node.
+The blockchain only stores the instructions (transactions) for how the system should transition from one state to another.
-Light Client is equivalent to SPV in UTXO model.
-Allows for "light nodes processing about 1KB of data per 2 minutes to receive data from the network about the parts of the state that are of concern to them, and be sure that the data is correct provided that the majority of miners are correctly following the protocol, and perhaps even only provided that at least one honest verifying full node exists."